 Human industrial activity that relies on burning fossil fuels, such as coal and petroleum products, has been generating the greenhouse gases carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), in large quantities since about 1750.
 The chart below shows the levels of atmospheric carbon dioxide during the last millennium and its sharp rise during the last century.
 Atmospheric models predict that elevated greenhouse gases will cause global warming and influence weather patterns that will melt polar ice and destroy the habitat of animals such as the polar bear.
 The increase of global temperatures will also reduce the amount of snow deposited on mountains thus decreasing the flow of water in rivers which are now used for navigation, irrigation, and as sources of potable water.
 Carbon dioxide will also increase the acidity of sea water and threaten coral reefs and shell-building oceanic life forms.

-Today, the concentration of atmospheric carbon dioxide is 380 parts per million (ppm) and the North Pole's mean annual temperature is -20°C. Analysis of core sediments in the Arctic Circle indicate that 55 million years ago, the carbon dioxide concentration was 2,000 ppm and the North Pole's temperature averaged 23°C (73.4°F).
+Analysis of core sediments in the Arctic Circle indicate that 55 million years ago, the carbon dioxide concentration was 2,000 ppm and the North Pole's temperature averaged 23°C (73.4°F) compared to a mean annual temperature of -20°C today.
 Satellite images by NASA show approximately a 20% reduction in the Earth's minimum ice cover between 1979 and 2003.
 Arctic perennial sea ice has been decreasing at a rate of 9% every ten years.
 At this rate, the summertime Arctic Ocean will be ice-free before the year 2100.

 There is a large amount of water stored as ice over the landmasses of Greenland and Antarctica.
 If the ice sheets melt, the resulting rise in global sea level will flood many coastal areas around the world.
 The Greenland ice sheet contains enough water to increase the global sea level by 24 feet (7.3 meters), the West Antarctic ice sheet could raise sea level by 19 feet (5.8 meters), and the East Antarctic ice sheet could raise the sea level globally by 170 feet (51.8 meters).
 The combined effect of melting all the ice on Greenland and Antarctica would result in a sea level rise of 213 feet (65 meters).